RRCGN/OnGea-MobileApp/README.md

   - iOS: `$ react-native run-ios` (will start the iOS Simulator)
   - Android: `$ react-native run-android` (need a virtual or connected device)

+- Extract i18n strings into `locale/**/messages.json`: `yarn run i18n:extract`

+  - Use `locale/e/messages.json` as base for translations.

 You may face some issues when building for Android, check :point_down: [Known issues and its hacks](#known-issues-and-its-hacks)

 ## Production:

+Before you make a release, run `yarn run i18n:compile`.
+This will compile the translations for i18n-support.

 ### Deploy